 The 2010 legislation also required that any portion of a closed Commission meeting be recorded.
 No portion of the closed meeting may be off the record.
 The bill also created a public records exemption for the recordings of closed meetings.

-In 2014 the Legislature expanded the definition of and the protection of trade secrets to include those used in designing and constructing a flood loss model.
+In 2014 the Legislature expanded the definition of and the protection of trade secrets to include those used in designing and constructing a “flood loss model.”

 The Work of the Commission